jucardi/jucardi.gui/README.md

 # jucardi.gui
+> Copyright 2012.

-Couple of missing controls in Java Swing from .NET
+Package with a couple of missing controls in Java Swing from .NET.

+- Picture Box
+- Property Grid